scaredfinger/dietizme/libs/domain/rates/README.md

 # Rates Domain Module

-Core domain model and business logic for pricing, rates, and discount management in the DietizMe application.
+Core domain model and business logic for pricing, rates, and discount management in the Otiuming application.
 This module handles the definition, calculation, and application of pricing rules for services and products.

 ## Features